MichaelTr7/Electron-Builder-DMG-Tutorial/README.md

 ### Step 1: Generating Application Icon (.icns) File
 Create a PNG image of size 1024px by 1024px. <br>
-Open a new terminal window and cd into the directory where the PNG image is saved.
+Open a new terminal window and cd into the directory where the PNG image is saved. <br>
 Rename the PNG image to App_Icon.png then copy/paste the commands below into the terminal window and run.

 ```